RusJamison/health-check/README.md

     * A team of clinical engineers will have a dedicated page to deal with equipment recommended for use at home.
     * Work with doctors and nurses to implement this.

+## Deployment

+    Open your repositories on GitHub
+    Select health check

+    Select settings
+    Select Pages

+    Make sure source is Deploy from Branch

+    Select main for branch and folder for root then click save

+    Your site lives at https://rusjamison.github.io/health-check/

 ## Testing

 ### Browser Compatibility